BlankBaseplate/HudsonS_Template_Portfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

-I built my Mini Tank Robot using tank treads, wheels, motos, a led lightboard, a battery pack, a Arduino Uno, and a battery pack.
+I built my Mini Tank Robot using tank treads, wheels, motors, a led lightboard, a battery pack, a Arduino Uno, and a battery pack.
 The Arduino Uno allowed me to code the robot using Arduino IDE (Integrated Development Environment).
 This code let the robot perform certain functions like moving forward, backward, left, and right.
+In addition to that it calculated the distance of the Mini Tank Robot from an object infront of it along with connect to bluetooth to be controlled by a mobile device.
+The LED lightboard displayed what function the robot was going through, for example whenever the robot was about to stop the LED lightboard displayed STOP, and when it was going forward it displayed a front arrow.
+The Motors helped drive the robot by moving the wheels and the treads.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.